aselewa/dropseqRunner/README.md

 You can get both of these from [GENCODE](https://www.gencodegenes.org/human/) for humans.

 ```
 python makeref.py --fasta refgenome.fa
                    --gtf annots.gtf
-                   --outDir myref_indeces
+                   --outDir myref_indices
                    --cluster yes
 ```

 This will run on the RCC midway2 using the `broadwl` partition.
 If you are not at UChicago, pass no to the cluster flag: `--cluster no`
-This command will create a folder called `myref_indeces`.
+This command will create a folder called `myref_indices`.
 You will need this folder in the next step.

 ### 2. Run the pipeline

 Use `dropRunner.py` on your fastq files to generate count matrices.

 ```
 python dropRunner.py  --R1 path/to/sample_001_R1.fastq.gz
                       --R2 path/to/sample_001_R2.fastq.gz
-                      --indeces myref_indeces
+                      --indices myref_indices
                       --cluster yes
                       --sample my_example_project
 ```